deadlydog/deadlydog.github.io/_posts/2024-05-27-Why-I-switched-to-OTBS-for-PowerShell-brace-styling.md

 That's the problem though.
 It took me months to get it engrained which scenarios require the opening brace to be on the same line.
 Even though it's second nature to me now, it's not going to be for everyone, especially those new to PowerShell.
-Why put others through the months (years?) of pain of learning when it's ok to put the opening brace on a new line and when it's not?
+Why put others through months (years?) of pain to learn when it's ok to put the opening brace on a new line and when it's not?
 Why potentially introduce bugs into your scripts, simply for the sake of a brace style?

-It's important to note that VS Code / PowerShell does not give any warnings or indications that the code will fail.
+It's important to note that VS Code / PowerShell / PSScriptAnalyzer does not give any warnings or indications that the code will fail.
 It is perfectly valid syntax.
 This is what makes these so dangerous.
 The code will not fail until runtime.